VanOvermeire/parallel-testing-lambda/README.md

 So expect some costs if you use this intensively, but nothing massive.

 With provisioned capacity enabled (not yet included in this project) there is an additional cost of about 15 dollars if you keep the capacity during the entire month.

-### Compared to CodeBuild or ECS

-I also did some experiments with both CodeBuild en ECS Tasks.
-These are more flexible, but startup times are an issue and costs are - at a glance in any case - higher.

-## Requirements

-- an AWS account
-- configured AWS CLI
-- npm & node (developed with v14.0.0)
-- docker

-## TODO

-- downloading new files becomes inefficient after a while and will break down at some point -> at some point force a new container build and clear out bucket and file list in config